Old Market Capital (OMCC)

 AI Analysis | Feedback

-Mr. Krebs joined Old Market Capital (OMCC) as Chief Financial Officer in June 2024.
-Before OMCC, he accumulated 18 years of experience in various treasury and finance roles at Peter Kiewit Sons, Inc., a Fortune 500 international engineering and construction company, where he most recently held the position of Sr. Manager of Treasury.
-Mr. Krebs earned a bachelor's degree in financial management from Hillsdale College.
+Mr. Krebs joined Old Market Capital Corporation as Chief Financial Officer in June 2024.
+He also serves as Principal Accounting Officer, Treasurer, and Corporate Secretary.
+Before joining OMCC, Mr. Krebs accumulated 18 years of experience in various treasury and finance roles at Peter Kiewit Sons, Inc., a multi-billion-dollar, Fortune 500 international engineering and construction company, where he most recently held the position of Sr. Manager of Treasury.
+He earned a bachelor's degree in financial management from Hillsdale College.

-Mr. Flott became Controller at OMCC in November 2024.
-Prior to joining OMCC, he spent 11 years at Deloitte & Touche LLP in various roles, most recently as a Senior Manager.
-In this capacity, he served both publicly traded and privately held clients with assets ranging from $75 million to $300 billion.
-Mr. Flott holds a BA in Accounting and Business Administration from Doane University and is an active CPA permit holder in Nebraska, as well as a member of both the American Institute of Certified Public Accountants and the Nebraska Society of Certified Public Accountants.
+Mr. Flott became the Controller of Old Market Capital Corporation in November 2024, and is also listed as Chief Accounting Officer.
+Prior to his role at OMCC, Mr. Flott spent 11 years at Deloitte & Touche LLP, serving as a Senior Manager for both publicly traded and privately held clients with assets ranging from $75 million to $300 billion.
+He holds a Bachelor of Arts in Accounting and Business Administration from Doane University and is a Certified Public Accountant (CPA) in Nebraska.

 AI Analysis | Feedback